ingridbmason/Network-literacy/PITCHME.md

 <p style="font-size:0.6em; color:gray">100MB is above the attachment size limits on most email services.</p>

 Note:
 100MB is larger than the size of files that can be attached to a gmail message (size limit of 25MB for emails sent and 50MB for emails received).
-See Google Update: https://gsuiteupdates.googleblog.com/2017/03/receive-emails-of-up-to-50mb-in-gmail.html
+See <a href="https://gsuiteupdates.googleblog.com/2017/03/receive-emails-of-up-to-50mb-in-gmail.html">Google Update</a>.

 ---
 @title[100TB Speed Tests]